 |iPhone 5, 5C & 5S||iOS 6.0 – 8.0||4″ (10 cm)||640 × 1136 px||326ppi|

 |iPhone 6||iOS 8.0||4.7″ (11.9 cm)||1334 × 750 px||326ppi|

 |iPhone 6+||iOS 8.0||5.5″ (13.9 cm)||1920 × 1080 px||401ppi|

 With the 6+ in 1080p that means all your assets need to be in super size retina ready formats, to make the best use of that resolution.
-This will be a big change for game developers who will be taking advantage of superb graphics to improve gameplay.
+According to a recent Solitaire Cash review, this will be a big change for game developers who will be taking advantage of superb graphics to improve gameplay.
 This increases the need for design resources on each app, and testing resources to check the newer devices.

 iOS 8 Features